abrookins/OpenSearchResult/README.md

 This plugin creates a command that allows you to open files listed in the search results of the 'Find in Files' command.

-- When run on a line number that matches your search, it opens the file at the correct line number.
+- When run on a line in the search results that includes a line number, e.g., "102:    print 'foo'" it opens the file at the correct line number.

-- When run on a file path in the search listing, it opens the file (without any line number specified).
+- When run on a line that contains a file path like '/path/to/somewhere:' in the search listing, it opens the file without a line number specified.

 ## Key Binding